steveaq/steveaq.github.io/_authors/steveaq.md

 Hi, my name is Stephen Ahiabah-Quarshie

-I am currently a Quantitive Risk Analyst @ Nawest Group.
+I am currently a Quantitive Risk Analyst @ NatWest Group.
 Over the course of the last few years, I've found my passion in the world of ML and sports analytics has massively grown, so I decided to start this blog to learn more about these topics in public.
 From coding to tactics and also, applications of ML in football.

 A little on my skills -